 We know that children are like “sponges” and absorb information at an amazing rate!
 Our thematic units provide “language-rich” opportunities to play and explore with your children through: literacy, science, math, arts, imaginative drama, and large muscle games.
-To preview all THEMES or to learn more, please visit: The Preschool Toolbox!
+To preview all THEMES or to learn more, please visit: The Preschool Toolbox Blog!

 SUMMERTIME AND THE LETTER S